UVCity/Right-Call/StudentSymposium/Readme.md

 Lyle
  - A wonderful experience indeed .
 I think I enjoyed it not because of the responsibility & professionalism that took place , but I enjoyed it because I was surrounded by mainly other students whom are ready to graduate & are near peeking in their technical experience .
 I'm glad that I went , there were so many people that I did not expect to run into , and the only reason I did was because of the mix of student majors ; so cool !

+Josh
+- I really was intrigued by seeing all the dievrse projects and reasearch that was on display at the symposium today and I had a new sense of admiration for our project as well as all the others.
+Granted, it wasn't the most particularly exciting thing in the world, but I still found myself having a good time, especially when people aked about our project.
+I was happy to be part of an event such as this one.